jmbredenberg/Mafia-rules/README.md

 ##Town Roles:

 ###Investigator
-Whenever a kill is made, a number of clues spawn equal to 2.
+Whenever a kill is made, a number of clues spawn equal to the number of Serial Killers plus one.
 Investigators may visit a kill location to study all clues at that kill location.
 On each visit to the murder location, the Mods will inform them how many clues they find.
-Note that Serial Killers can destroy evidence (see serial killer section below).
+Note that Serial Killers can destroy clues (see serial killer section below).

 Once per day, an investigator may ask the Mods a question of the form "Did X kill Y?"
 A single investigator can only make as many total investigations of a player's death as they found clues at that player's murder location upon the first visit.